-The American Academy of Bookbinding and Lang Ingalls, Exhibition coordinator for OPEN SET, are pleased to announce the three-member jury for the competition and exhibition: Eleanore Ramsey, David Esslemont, and Cathy Adelman.
+The American Academy of Bookbinding is pleased to announce the three-member jury for the OPEN • SET 2025 Competition and Exhibition.

 The exhibition’s jurors are working professional binders with impressive teaching, lecturing, and exhibiting backgrounds.

 The jury will choose the prize-winning bindings and the books to be exhibited.

 We thank them in advance for accepting this huge job!

 Coleen Curry is an internationally recognized contemporary design binder and book artist.
 Her aim is to craft technically astute books that evoke a visual, sensual, and tactile experience.
 Coleen began her studies in 2004 at the American Academy of Bookbinding, first with Tini Muira, then continuing with Monique Lallier; in 2009, she received a Diploma in Fine Binding.

 Currently, Coleen teaches privately and leads workshops in contemporary book structures, design techniques, as well as leather dying and surface treatments.
 She serves on the San Francisco Center for the Book board and is a past president of the Hand Bookbinders of California.
 Coleen lives on the California coast, swims, and rock climbs in her free time.